-Injuries are the leading cause of death in Australian children aged one to fourteen, accounting for nearly half of all deaths in this age group.
-More children die from injury than die from cancer, asthma and infectious diseases combined.
+Injuries are the leading cause of death^{1, 2} in Australian children aged one to fourteen, accounting for nearly half of all deaths in this age group.
+More children die from injury than die from cancer, asthma and infectious diseases combined.^{1, 2} and second most common cause of injury related hospital admissions for children aged 0 to 14 years3.

-Each year about 200 Australian children (aged 0-14 years) die and 59,000 hospitalised as a result of unintentional injuries - the kind often referred to as 'accidents'.
+Each year about 150 Australian children (aged 0-14 years) die2 and 68,000 hospitalised3 as a result of unintentional injuries - the kind often referred to as 'accidents'.
 Many of these can be prevented.

-In Australia, transport injuries are the most common cause of child injury death and second most common cause of injury related hospital admission for children aged 0 to 14 years.
+In Australia, transport injuries are the most common cause of child injury death2

-In 2009-10, transport injuries claimed the lives of:
+In 2014-15, transport injuries claimed the lives2 of:

-- 22 children aged 0 4 years, and - 34 children aged 5 14 years.
+- · 25 children aged 0 4 years, and - 41 children aged 5 14 years.